How Many Miles Will A Jeep Grand Cherokee Last?

 According to Southside Dodge, a Jeep Grand Cherokee could last up to 20 years as a durable option.
 It’s a well-built model with longevity in mind, unlike sport cats that quickly cycle out of style.

-But would a dealership tell you anything just to make a sell?
+But would a dealership tell you anything just to make a sale?
 Well, not in this case.
 They explain that the longevity of your Jeep depends on proper care and maintenance, as well as the model year.

 Some earlier Grand Cherokee models last beyond 200,000 miles, while others meet their makers around 150,000 miles.
 Also, newer models, such as the 2011 Grand Cherokee, have lasted longer than 300,000 miles.

 Is the Grand Cherokee reliable?

 Also, the 2010 Grand Cherokee is an excellent option.
 It had the 3.7-liter Powertech V6 engine, which was an excellent, reliable option.
 But when the 2011 model came out and marked a new generation, it had a host of electrical problems and other issues.